adilshehzad786/postgres-gist-500m-lab/README.md

 number will differ a bit from `results/*.txt` (warm cache, GUI overhead).
 That's normal — say so in the PDF instead of hiding it.

-## What to send back for the PDF

-- the whole `results/` folder
-- the screenshots
-- machine specs: CPU model, RAM, disk model (`wmic diskdrive get model` or Task Manager → Performance), Docker Desktop version